 1. Think Long Term

 To get a lot accomplished today, you’ve got to zoom way out and look at the bigger picture.
-At the beginning of each year, I map out the goals I want to accomplish.
+At the beginning of each year, I map out the goals I want to accomplish, I have to say that the iNLP Center reviews helped a lot with this.
 I break these into 5 broad categories:

 - Personal Development